 Luckily, the drink selection was better.
 There were juices, wine and soft drinks in a self-service fridge.
-Also beer and a few spirit options were available.
+Also, beer and a few spirit options were available.
 A coffee machine served special coffees.

 The lounge has a spacious toilet but no showers.
 A toilet is practical to be inside a lounge.

 The decoration needs improvements.
 The premises are not comfortable even though there are decorative photos on the wall and a few plants.
-There are no windows to anywhere and the lighting is poor.
+There are no windows anywhere and the lighting is poor.

-The lounge has a free well-working WiFi.
+The lounge has free well-working WiFi.
 There was also a publicly accessible computer on a dirty table.
 It looked like it had been there already 15 years, so outdated it was.
 The lounge does not have free sockets for charging devices but there was a TV and a flight information screen and a few magazines.

 This lounge is not especially good.
 Lounge ANA in the same terminal is much better and more comfortable.
-The best thing of Blue Lounge is that it is often unoccupied.
+The best thing about Blue Lounge is that it is often unoccupied.
 If you are just looking for a peaceful environment with a few drinks, Blue Lounge is your choice.